State Department gears moving slowly, frustrating Tillerson

 Tillerson is clearly frustrated.
 Asked by reporters last week whether he was satisfied with the pace of hiring in the main diplomatic wing of the U.S. government, Tillerson said bluntly: "No. I'd like it to go faster."

-Scores of key roles require political appointments — from bureau chiefs to ambassadors — for which the Trump administration has failed to nominate candidates.
+There are scores of key roles that require political appointments — from bureau chiefs to ambassadors — for which the Trump administration has failed to nominate candidates.
 In many cases, open senior positions are still staffed by career diplomats who lack the authority that would come with having been hand-picked by the current administration.

 "There is a deleterious effect on U.S. foreign policy, because these individuals do not have the status that goes with presidential appointment and Senate confirmation," said Thomas Countryman, a veteran diplomat who has served under Democratic and Republican administrations.